 You cannot use this grant to carry out capital works which are required under other agreements, for example, work might be required as part of a tenancy agreement or grant schemes such as:

 - Farming Recovery Fund

 - Inheritance Tax Exemption.

-You must make sure that any work proposed for this grant does not breach the conditions of any other agreement.
+You must make sure that any work proposed as part of this grant does not breach the conditions of any other agreement.
 We will carry out checks to make sure that capital works are not funded twice from public money.